dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 Provided below is a 750MB dataset that includes 5000 training images, 1000 validation images, and 200 test images, each split evenly between the cat and dog classes.
 The set of training images is used for transfer learning, while the validation set is used to evaluate model performance during training, and the test images are to be used by us after training completes.
 The network is never directly trained on the validation and test sets, only the training set.

+The images are made up of many different breeds of dogs and cats, including large felines like tigers and mountain lions since the diversity among cats was a bit lower than dogs.
+Some of the images also picture humans, which the detector is essentially trained to ignore and focus on the cat vs dog content.

 To get started, first make sure that you have [PyTorch installed](pytorch-transfer-learning.md#installing-pytorch), then download the dataset and kick off the training script.

 ## Downloading the Data